zjqaq/page/img/config.md

   //项目卡片 其中 字段"show"控制初始卡片的text是否展开
   projectcards:[
-    {icon:"🚀",img:"/img/sunshine.jpg",title:"Project 1",subtitle:"1,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {icon:"🗂️",img:"/img/sunshine.jpg",title:"Project 2",subtitle:"2,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {icon:"📝",img:"/img/sunshine.jpg",title:"Project 3",subtitle:"3,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {icon:"👍",img:"/img/sunshine.jpg",title:"Project 4",subtitle:"4,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {icon:"🗃",img:"/img/sunshine.jpg",title:"Project 5",subtitle:"5,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {icon:"🎨",img:"/img/sunshine.jpg",title:"Project 6",subtitle:"6,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {icon:"💍",img:"/img/sunshine.jpg",title:"Project 7",subtitle:"7,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {icon:"🔍",img:"/img/sunshine.jpg",title:"Project 8",subtitle:"8,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, ],
+    {go:"🚀 前往",img:"/img/sunshine.jpg",title:"Project 1",subtitle:"1,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {go:"🗂️ 前往",img:"/img/sunshine.jpg",title:"Project 2",subtitle:"2,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {go:"📝 前往",img:"/img/sunshine.jpg",title:"Project 3",subtitle:"3,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {go:"👍 前往",img:"/img/sunshine.jpg",title:"Project 4",subtitle:"4,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {go:"🗃 前往",img:"/img/sunshine.jpg",title:"Project 5",subtitle:"5,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {go:"🎨 前往",img:"/img/sunshine.jpg",title:"Project 6",subtitle:"6,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {go:"💍 前往",img:"/img/sunshine.jpg",title:"Project 7",subtitle:"7,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, {go:"🔍 前往",img:"/img/sunshine.jpg",title:"Project 8",subtitle:"8,000 miles of wonder", text:"If you see this line, I've managed to get your attention.",url:"https://leleo.top",show:false}, ],

   statement: ["备案号：XXICP备123456789号","Copyright © 2025 Leleo"],